Not all patents are created equal.

 DRM’s process yields high-quality patents.

 Clearly, not all patents are created equal.
 If you believe your invention will meet the core patent requirements and you want to improve your chance of being granted a patent, you need to work with a team of intellectual property professionals who have experience in your specific industry and have a track record of getting patents granted.
 That’s exactly what you’ll find at Downs Rachlin Martin.
-Our team includes directors with decades of patent experience, many with industry-specific technical experience, including graduate technical degrees; patent professionals who have worked as patent examiners at the USPTO; patent clerks; and a team of highly-experienced IP paralegals.
+Our patent law team includes directors with decades of patent experience, many with industry-specific technical experience, including graduate technical degrees; patent professionals who have worked as patent examiners at the USPTO; patent clerks; and a team of highly-experienced IP paralegals.
 This combination of strong industry-specific experience, educational background and deep legal knowledge enables DRM’s patent attorneys to extract from a client the essence of the invention, which forms the core of a strong patent.

 Our attorneys approach the patent preparation process by first understanding your business goals and objectives.
 With this knowledge, we are better equipped to develop the right specification and claim structure to help achieve your business goals.
 We perform product clearance studies to provide our clients with peace of mind when launching new products.
 When it comes to patent prosecution, we are adept at representing clients before the U.S. Patent and Trademark Office and in dealing with patent examiners and patent judges to obtain the broadest patent protection available under the circumstances.
 We regularly interact with foreign associates in obtaining international patents for our clients, typically providing substantive direction to our associates during foreign prosecution.

 DRM patent attorneys serve clients of all sizes across a wide range of industries.